bactensor/collateral-contracts/README.md

 #### **5. Backup H160 Key**

-Make sure you don't loose the H160 key files.
-You would loose the funds and would have to deploy the contract again.
+Make sure you don't lose the H160 key files.
+You would lose the funds and would have to deploy the contract again.
-Miners' funds will be safe, they are able to reclaim them without your private key.
+Miners’ funds remain safe — they can reclaim their collateral even if you lose your private key.

 #### **6. Validator Code Uses the Contract**